decompositional-semantics-initiative/decompositional-semantics-initiative.github.io/README.md

 ### Adding a project

-There are four steps to adding a researcher to the [Projects](http://decomp.io/projects/) and [Data](http://decomp.io/data/) pages.
+There are four steps to adding a project to the [Projects](http://decomp.io/projects/) and [Data](http://decomp.io/data/) pages.

 1. Create an entry for the project in the `_data/projects.yml` file with a